pointcarre-app/maths.pm/src/static/pm/dataviz2/session_1_a.md

 > This example demonstrates how multiple quantitative components relate across different entities.
 The heatmap reveals patterns, clusters, and trade-offs that emerge from multi-dimensional data without incorrectly connecting nominal categories.

+The y-axis is sorted by GDP per capita, descending.
+{: .alert .alert-info .alert-soft}

 ```yaml
 f_type: "codex_"
 height_in_px: 800